pagekit/docs/configuration-file.md

 ## Cache

-Pagekit offers two different caching methods *APC* and *File*.
+Pagekit offers two different caching methods `apc` and `file`.
 Initially the cache is set to `auto` so Pagekit will select the caching method automatically.

 | Field | Description |
 |-------|-------------|
 | `storage` | Configure which cache system should be used by Pagekit.
 The possible values are `auto`, `file` and `apc`. |

-Example:
+In this example the caching method is selected automatically:
 ```php
 'cache' =>
   array (